 I just knew I couldn’t go on the way I was so reverted back to meat with dinner.

 Which brings me to today.
-You didn’t realise you were going to get a history lesson, did you?
+You didn’t realize you were going to get a history lesson, did you?

 For the last 2 weeks, we haven’t eaten any meat.
 Can you believe it?

 The garden is growing and we’ve been eating all the bounty that it has to offer at this time of year.

 Lots of salads as I have lots of lettuce.
 All different kinds of lettuce from leaf, to head, to romaine and everything in between.

 Radishes… I am on my third planting of radishes this year.
 I just plant a couple of dozen two weeks apart and we have an ongoing crop.